STAM-NDSU/UnderstandingTestDeletion/README.md

     python tools/testdel.py <program> step2
 ```

-**Note: Please ensure that you have executed command in Step 3 before running this command.**
+**Note: Please ensure that you have executed the command in Step 3 before running this step.**

-Executing this step will generate a csv file containing candidate deleted tests inside [deltestbench/results/](/deltestbench/results/).
-The file will be presented inside the respective
-specified `program` directory named as `hydrated_<program>-step2.csv`.
+Executing this step will generate a csv file containing candidate deleted tests inside directory [deltestbench/results/](/deltestbench/results/).
+The file will be located inside the respective specified `program` directory and named `hydrated_<program>-step2.csv`.

 5. **Filter Refactored Tests:** To filter out refactored tests from candidate deleted tests, run the following command: